-In addition to playing with the MSO, Derek is also Section Cello in the Rockford Symphony Orchestra and Principal Cello in the Oistrakh Symphony of Chicago.
-He is a substitute cellist for the Milwaukee Symphony Orchestra and Grant Park Orchestra.
+In addition to playing with the MSO, Derek is also Section Cello in the Rockford Symphony Orchestra, Principal Cello in the Oistrakh Symphony of Chicago, and a member of con vivo! chamber music ensemble.
+He is a substitute cellist for the Milwaukee Symphony Orchestra, Grant Park Orchestra and Wisconsin Chamber Orchestra.
 Derek also has taught in Chicago area high schools and music schools.

 Following her solo debut with the Cleveland Orchestra at age 18, cellist Madeleine Kabat has been featured as soloist with most recently the orchestras of Lima International Festival (Peru), Gulf Coast (MS), Minot (ND), Red de Escuelas de Musica (Medellin, Colombia), Cleveland State University, Oberlin Sinfonietta, Cleveland Philharmonic (OH), Spoleto Festival (SC), Festival Mozaic (CA), Springfield (MO) and Marin (CA).
 She recently made her solo debut at the Kennedy Center in Washington DC, and stepped in for delayed cello soloist Alban Gerhardt on a few hours notice to rehearse Prokofiev's Symphony-Concerto with the Madison Symphony.
 Ms. Kabat has won prizes in the competitions of Fischoff, Hellam, Klein International, Young Texas Artists, Akron Tuesday Musical, San Antonio Tuesday Musical, Mid-Texas Symphony, and the Cleveland Cello Society.
 Madeleine currently serves as Artist-In-Residence at La Sierra University in Los Angeles.
 She performs chamber music during the summer at Festival Mozaic (CA), Renova Chamber Music Festival (faculty - PA), Lima International Chamber Music Festival (Peru), and Festicamara (Medellin, Colombia), and has given masterclasses at Festicamara and La Sierra University as well as at the University of Wisconsin at Steven’s Point, Minot State University (ND), and La Jolla’s SummerFest.
 Past festival appearances include Bravo!Vail, Spoleto, La Jolla SummerFest, Kneisel Hall, Sarasota, Verbier, Round Top, Domaine Forget, and Zephyr (Italy).
 An active orchestral musician, Ms. Kabat has performed with the Cleveland Orchestra, Milwaukee Symphony, Houston Symphony, Orpheus Chamber Orchestra, and as guest principal cellist with the Philharmonia Mexico in Mexico City.
 She began cello lessons in Cleveland at age 11, and holds diplomas from the Cleveland Institute of Music, Rice University, the Juilliard School, and most recently Oberlin Conservatory, where she was a teaching assistant for Professor Darrett Adkins.
 Photo by Christian Steiner.